 All in all, there are no discernible disadvantages, since this is undoubtedly for your own safety.

 The system is for anybody who wants to be well protected.
 At the moment, all sorts of top athletes are testing it in their disciplines, but it is establishing itself on the market more and more, and really it’s suitable for anyone.
 There are already helmets with MIPS on offer for cycling, too.
 Since the system can be built very compactly, there are no restrictions on who can wear it, either.

 What should you consider when shopping for a MIPS helmet?

 The helmet should not only look stylish, it should also fit perfectly.
 Other than that, the same “rules” apply as when you’re buying a normal helmet.
-You can find further information on this here in our blog.

 Where can I buy helmets with the MIPS system?

 You can find helmets fitted with the MIPS system from different brands in our online shop.
 Amongst others, companies such as POC, Giro and Sweet Protection offer helmets with MIPS.
 There’s a good selection available, so you’re sure to find a helmet, be it a bike helmet or ski helmet, with MIPS that suits your taste.